kmdouglass/website/posts/raspberry-pi-i2c-quickstart/index.md

 | SCL          | SCL     |
 | SDA          | SDA     |

-2. Run  the command `i2cdetect -y 1`.
+Next, run  the command `i2cdetect -y 1`.
 This will check for a device on bus 1 (`/dev/i2c-1`) and automatically accept confirmations:

 ```console
 leb@raspberrypi:~/$ i2cdetect -y 1